YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 </figure>

 # What are the inputs?
 **3D point cloud data from LiDAR** and **2D images from RGB camera** are used for the extraction of drivable area.
-However, they can <u>not</u> be directly consumed by the model, since the nature of the data from two sensors differ a lot.
-(How can you directly combine 3D unordered points from LiDAR and 2D 3-channel pixels from camera together?)
+However, they can <u>not</u> be directly consumed by the model, since the nature of the data from two sensors are completely different.
+How can you directly combine the 3D unordered points from LiDAR and 2D 3-channel pixels from camera together?

 Thus, the authors create **bird-eye view (BEV) representations** of the sensor readings and use them as the input to the system.
 Though not stated explicitely in the paper, a 3D to 2D "flattening" of the point cloud data can be easily done by removing the z-axis — something like, `pts_2d = pts_3d[:, :2]`.